Privacy & Risks

 But is this true?
-To examine and understand the kind of risks a potential user might be exposed to by joining such programmes, we recorded and analysed network traffic from a large number of exit nodes of several different network bandwidth sharing services (exit nodes are computers who had these network bandwidth sharing services installed).
+To examine and understand the kind of risks a potential user might be exposed to by joining such programs, we recorded and analyzed network traffic from a large number of exit nodes of several different network bandwidth sharing services (exit nodes are computers who had these network bandwidth sharing services installed).

-From January to September 2022, we recorded traffic coming from exit nodes of some of these passive income companies and examined the nature of the traffic being funnelled through the exit nodes.
+From January to September 2022, we recorded traffic coming from exit nodes of some of these passive income companies and examined the nature of the traffic being funneled through the exit nodes.

 A summary of suspicious activities is given in the following table.
-We organised these activities by similarity and noted the proxy networks where we have observed these activities.
+We organized these activities by similarity and noted the proxy networks where we have observed these activities.

 In most cases, the application publishers probably would not be legally responsible for suspicious or malicious activities by the third-parties who use their proxy services.
 However, those who installed the “network bandwidth sharing” applications have no means of controlling or even monitoring what kind of traffic goes via their exit node.
 Therefore, these network sharing apps are classified as riskware applications that we call proxyware.